What Are the Job Duties of an Escrow Assistant?

 Duties and Responsibilities

 Escrow assistants perform a variety of general clerical tasks.
-According to available January 2014 job postings on CareerBuilder.com, escrow assistants must be able to multi-task, and they need to posses strong organizational and problem solving skills.
+According to available December 2015 job postings on CareerBuilder.com, escrow assistants must be able to multi-task, and they need to possess strong organizational and problem solving skills.
 Some daily tasks that you could expect include gathering client and financial information, handling funds, entering data into a computer, and responding to information requests.
 You may also prepare, assemble, and deliver escrow documents.

 Because real estate transactions involve specific laws and regulations, escrow assistants must be familiar with these laws to interpret monetary agreements, order title reports, conduct escrow signings, assist with closings, and complete the handling of funds.